Specialist Dementia Care Homes

 We recognise that each individual’s experience will be different in line with the progression of the disease.
 There could be underlying health conditions or any number of healthcare factors to consider.
 Some people need residential care, while others need nursing care or a combination of both.
 At Brendoncare, we make sure you know what specific types of care are available; helping you discover the ideal dementia care home.

 Finding the right dementia care home doesn’t have to be tricky.
-Follow our step-by-step guide to choosing the right place for you or your loved one.
+With a little help, you can choose the right place for you or your loved one.

 When is the right time for someone living with dementia to go into care?